Andrew Irvine (mountaineer): Discovery of Mallory

+In addition to the two points, the visual account of Odell's sighting of the two climbers above the Second Step and "going strongly for the top" is also a contributing factor, as climbers and historians believe that once past the Second Step, climbers are more likely to summit instead of turning around.
+Once again, the exact location where Odell saw the climbers is highly debated.

 The search revealed no trace of the two Vest Pocket Kodak cameras that Irvine's diaries said he and Mallory were carrying, leading to speculation that one or more of the cameras might yet be found with Irvine's body.
 Experts from Kodak have said that there is a good chance that the cameras' black-and-white film could be developed to produce "printable images", due to its chemical nature and its likely preservation in subzero temperatures.
 Such images could illuminate the fate of Mallory and Irvine.